albertosantini/node-finance/README.markdown

 crm.configure(params)
 -------------

-It configure CRM database instance (i.e. a CouchDB instance).
+It configures a CRM database instance (i.e. a CouchDB instance).
 The user can configure a testing and live instance.

 **Params**